The Decal Renaissance: Customizing Cars with Flair

 3. Decals with Attitude: Quotes and Art

 If cars could talk, they’d probably still be as silent as a Tesla.
 But fret not—bumper stickers and side decals have you covered!
-From intrepid quotes to eye-catching art, these decals let you make a statement without saying a word.
+From funny quotes to eye-catching art, these decals let you make a statement without saying a word.

 “My car’s decal is a conversation starter.
-It’s a custom-crafted quote, and people often smile or give a thumbs up when they read it,” — John Stevens is thought to have remarked, a car enthusiast from New York City.
+It’s a bespoke quote, and people often smile or give a thumbs up when they read it,” — John Stevens is thought to have remarked, a car enthusiast from New York City.

 Popular Decal Categories:

-• Quotes: Inspirational, intrepid, or downright sassy.
+- Quotes: Inspirational, funny, or downright sassy.

-• Art: From simple silhouettes to elaborately detailed designs.
+- Art: From simple silhouettes to elaborately detailed designs.

-• Logos: Showing brand loyalty or personal passions.
+- Logos: Showing brand loyalty or personal passions.

 4. The Dark Knight: Tinted Windows